dylanswift2018/Covid_Mask_Detector/README.md

 While this situation happens to worsen day by day, it is very much essential for everyone to follow some rules in order to remain safe than to get badly affected with its consequences.
    Here, I have tried to design a custom deep learning model of Face Mask Detector using OpenCV, Keras/Tensorflow libraries which detects if an individual is wearing a face mask or not and alerting for the same.

+# Implementation
+   The Face Mask Detection, here, is applied in two different stages.
+First stage constituting training of Face Mask Detector and second stage dealing with applying Face Mask Detector model on to the test images or realtime video streaming.
+   For the first stage, we start with loading the face mask dataset initially, following it with the training of face mask classifier using some of Keras and Tensorflow libraries and lastly serializing face mask classifier to disk.
+   In second stage, firstly we load the face mask classifier from disk.
+The we use it to detect faces in image or video stream and extract the region of interest for each face.
+We then apply face mask classifier to each region of interest part of the face to determine whether person has wore mask or not and at last display the results.
+We also find the accuracy earned in determining the correct result.